KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 # More options:
 I wanted to give creative freedom and control LLM, so you could write any system prompt or change it on the fly.
 But if anyone wants to use templates, here's a solution that won't deprive the node of its previous capabilities.
 If you need to use a template prompt, include a special loader `Master Prompt Loader`.
-If you need to edit the templates, you can find them here: `custom_nodes\ComfyUI_Simple_Qwen3-VL-gguf\system_prompts.json`
+If you need to add new templates, you can add them here: `custom_nodes\ComfyUI_Simple_Qwen3-VL-gguf\system_prompts_user.json` (The `system_prompts.json` file contains default presets, but they can be updated).
 Just be sure not to violate the JSON format, otherwise the node won't load.
+You need to escape the quotes for ", like this \\".
+You also need to make sure that the last line of the list doesn't have a comma at the end.
 Templates stolen from here:
 https://github.com/1038lab/ComfyUI-QwenVL